|Filing for Chapter 7 can eliminate credit card debt.|

 In order to make important purchases such as a car or a house, you need to build up your credit to get your rating high enough to be approved for home or car loans.
 Increasing credit card debt threatens your credit rating.
 When your credit card debt becomes unmanageable and you cannot pay what you owe, you may want to consider a Chapter 7 bankruptcy.

 Credit card debt can—but not always—be discharged by filing for Chapter 7 bankruptcy.

 One of the most common reasons people file for bankruptcy is because of out-of-control credit card debt.
-Most or all of your nonpriority unsecured debt, including credit card debt, may be eliminated when you file for Chapter 7 bankruptcy.
+The Chamber of Commerce found Wisconsin residents owe an average of $6,700 in credit card debt each month.
+High interest rates can raise the debt and make it harder to pay back.
+Fortunately, most or all of your nonpriority unsecured debt, including credit card debt, may be eliminated when you file for Chapter 7 bankruptcy.

 During hard financial times you may consider filing for bankruptcy to relieve your credit card debt.
 Oak Creek bankruptcy attorney Steven R. McDonald will guide you through the process to help you get a fresh start.